Fitbit Charge 4 full review

 Charge 4 vs older and cheaper Fitbits

-To closest comparisons are Fitbit Charge 4 vs Charge 3, where you might find a deal on the older tracker, Fitbit Charge 4 vs Inspire HR, where you could save some money by dropping some features, and Fitbit Charge 4 vs Versa 2 where you pay more for a smartwatch with large, colour touchscreen.
+To closest comparisons are Fitbit Charge 4 vs Charge 3, where you might find a deal on the older tracker, Fitbit Charge 4 vs Inspire 2, where you could save some money by dropping some features, and Fitbit Charge 4 vs Versa 2 where you pay more for a smartwatch with a large, colour touchscreen.

 For all Fitbit models, read our full list of the best Fitbit for you - based on your needs and budget.